Gospel of Matthew

 The Gospel of Matthew (Note: The book is sometimes called the Gospel according to Matthew (Κατὰ Ματθαῖον/Μαθθαῖον Εὐαγγέλιον), or simply Matthew.
-It is most commonly abbreviated as "Matt.") is the first book of the New Testament of the Bible and one of the three synoptic Gospels.
-It tells the story of who the author believes is Israel's messiah (Christ), Jesus, his resurrection, and his mission to the world.
-The Gospel of Matthew presents Jesus as the fulfillment of Jewish prophecy.
+It is most commonly abbreviated as "Matt.") is the first book of the New Testament, one of the four canonical Gospels, and one of the three synoptic Gospels.
+It tells of Jesus, recording his birth, his ministry from his baptism by John the Baptist, his crucifixion, his resurrection, and his mission to the world.
+It emphasizes that Jewish tradition should not be lost in an increasingly gentile church and presents Jesus as the Jewish Messiah who fulfills the prophecies written in the Jewish scriptures.

-Matthew wishes to emphasize that the Jewish tradition should not be lost in a church that was increasingly becoming gentile.
-The gospel reflects the struggles and conflicts between Jewish Christians and the other Jews, particularly with its sharp criticism of the scribes, chief priests and Pharisees, presenting the view that the Kingdom of Heaven has been taken away from them and given instead to the church.
-It emphasizes Jesus’s role as the Son of David, Son of Man, and Son of God, and frames his teachings, miracles, and parables to reflect both Jewish law and the emerging Christian church.
-Structured around alternating narratives and discourses—including the Sermon on the Mount, parables, and instructions for discipleship—it culminates in the Passion, Resurrection, and the Great Commission.
+The gospel reflects conflicts between Jewish Christians and other Jews, particularly with its criticism of the scribes and Pharisees, presenting the view that the Kingdom of Heaven has been taken away from them and given to the church.
+It emphasizes Jesus’s role as the Son of David, Son of Man, and Son of God, and frames his teachings, miracles, and parables to reflect both Jewish law and the Christian church.
+It culminates in the Passion, Resurrection, and Great Commission, having been structured around alternating narratives and discourses.

-The predominant scholarly view is that the gospel was written in the last quarter of the first century by an anonymous Jew familiar with technical legal aspects of scripture, though the traditional attribution still has conservative defenders.
-Widely popular in the early church, it was likely used by John, attributed to the beloved disciple, as a source.
-It is possible the gospel incorporates a source written by the disciple.
-Most scholars think Matthew used the Gospel of Mark and the Q source (shared with the Gospel of Luke), though alternative hypotheses that posit use of Matthew by Luke or vice versa without Q are increasing in popularity.
+The gospel was written in the last quarter of the first century anonymously by a Jewish author who was familiar with legal aspects of scripture and the Hebrew language.
+Papias of Hierapolis, a companion of the Elder and the daughters of Philip, provides the first attribution to Matthew.
+The text may incorporate a source from Matthew, and traditional authorship still has conservative defenders.
+The gospel was highly popular among early Christians; scholars increasingly contend that it was used by both Luke and John.
+Most scholars believe that Matthew used Mark and the Q source, but a growing number of scholars are skeptical of Q and advocate for the Farrer hypothesis or Matthean Posteriority instead.

+The Synoptics follow Mark closely compared to other ancient historians’ usage of sources, though the parallels and variations are typical of ancient historical biographies.
 The text is the product of the second generation of the Christian movement, although it draws on the memory of the first generation of the disciples of Jesus.